willfindlay/honors-thesis/thesis/thesis.md

 First and foremost, I would like to thank my advisor, Anil Somayaji, for his tireless efforts to ensure the success of this project, as well as for providing the original design for pH along with invaluable advice and ideas.
-Implementing ebpH and writing this proposal has been a long process and not without its challenges.
+Implementing ebpH and writing this thesis has been a long process and not without its challenges.
 Dr. Somayaji's support and guidance have been quintessential to the success of this undertaking.